abhi98khandelwal/Next-episode-date/README.md

 mysql> CREATE database innovacer;
 ```

-3. Create a table in innovacer database.Here we create a table name Entries.
+3. Create a table in innovacer database.Here we create a table named Entries.
 ```
 mysql> use innovacer
 mysql> CREATE table Entries (email VARCHAR(255) NOT NULL, series VARCHAR(255) NOT NULL);